HuguesBrun/statTutorialBND/README.md

 # How to install the environement needed for the tutorial:

 ## Tools used in the tutorial:
-* NumPy,SciPy: package for scientific computing with Python
+* `NumPy`,`SciPy`: package for scientific computing with Python
-* iPython: an interactive shell, we'll be working inside of a web interface called Jupyter (or IPython) Notebooks
+* `iPython`: an interactive shell, we'll be working inside of a web interface called Jupyter (or IPython) Notebooks
-* Matplotlib: usefull ploting library
+* `Matplotlib`: usefull ploting library

 ## Installation of the environement